SketchFoxsky/CVR-Menu-Rework/README.md

 ### Current Changes

 - Toggles, Dropdowns, and Sliders are now consistent and are themed after the game aesthetics.
+- Reorganized settings into categories they belonged in!
+- Renamed Categories, SubCategories and some individual Settings to better reflect WHAT they do.
+- Javascript fixes
 - Dropdown entries were made more narrow and were given clear borders, entries overlapping other settings shouldnt blend into the settings button.
 - Some elements were using the wrong CSS class, this has been fixed!
 - Button classes had thin borders that broke when playing without Anti Aliasing.
+- Combine Prop and Avatar filter pages to a consolidated Content Filter page.
+- Make Large list of settings Collapsable based on its subcategory, IE Post Processing, Avatar Removables, VR and Gampead controls etc.

 ### Planned Changes

 - Support NotoSans for non latin characters.
 Primarily for Japanese, Chinese, and Korean characters.
-- Combine Prop and Avatar filter pages to a consolidated Content Filter page.
-- Make Large list of settings Collapsable based on its subcategory, IE Post Processing, Avatar Removables, VR and Gampead controls etc.
-- Remove redundant filters that are handled by removeable filters.
 - Depending on how the Excessively Huge/Small tags are handled in the future, those filters will possibly be removed as well as they are largely ignored or unused.
 - Remove and Cleanup messy CSS and HTML blocks that are commented out or partially used.
+- Finish Portable Mirror implimentation.

 ### Far Out plans
 These plans are more optimistic in the project and are not guaranteed!